smikhalevski/react-executor/README.md

 // ⮕ 42
 ```

-An initial value can be a task which is executed, a promise which the executor awaits, or any other value that instantly
+An initial value may be a task (which will be executed), a promise (which the executor will await), or any other value
-fulfills the executor.
+that immediately fulfills the executor.
 Read more in the [Execute a task](#execute-a-task) and in
 the [Settle an executor](#settle-an-executor) sections.

-When an executor is created, you can provide an array of plugins:
+When creating an executor, you can also provide an array of plugins:

 ```ts
 import retryRejected from 'react-executor/plugin/retryRejected';